David Bierk: Early life

-Born in Appleton, Wisconsin, to Glennon Bierk and Doris Ruth Steenson, Bierk moved with his mother to Lafayette, California, following his parents' divorce.
-Bierk said of his childhood, "We were plunked into an upper middle class neighbourhood before divorce was common, and she [my mother] not only provided for me but also was my mother, father, teacher and friend.
+Born in Appleton, Minnesota, to Glennon Bierk and Doris Ruth Steenson, Bierk moved with his mother to Lafayette, California, following his parents' divorce.
+Bierk said of his childhood,"We were plunked into an upper middle class neighbourhood before divorce was common, and she [my mother] not only provided for me but also was my mother, father, teacher and friend.
 It was my uncle Spiros, though, who taught me – at an early age – what you might call the work ethic.
 I always worked, at least from the time I was in grade six or seven.
 Spiros owned a mayonnaise factory in San Francisco and I started working there, doing things like scraping the labels of returned mayonnaise bottles and scraping the mold from cheese – eight hour days in the summers from the time I was 12 or 13."

 Bierk graduated from high school in 1962 and joined the National Guard.
 Initially he studied at California College of Arts & Crafts, Bierk dropped out after a year and half, and as he described it, "...I took off, hitchhiked across the country, ended up in Florida, and then caught a boat to the Bahamas....I got a job as librarian at...Mary Star of the Sea School, a Catholic grammar school, where I persuaded Sister Mary Alice to let me teach art as well."

 Upon his return to California, Bierk was admitted to Humboldt State University where he earned a Bachelor of Arts 1969, and a master of fine arts in 1970.
-Bierk's sister-in-law lived in Toronto, and in 1971 he immigrated there with his young family.
+Bierk's sister-in-law lived in Toronto, and in 1971 he emigrated there with his young family.